I began homesteading almost 5 years ago.

 It is impossible to not step in something when living on a homestead.

 I have since wised up and learned only to wear one pair of shoes outside.
 They are waterproof and very easy to clean.

-We now have a mudroom and a place to store all of the nasty shoes that I do not want tracked in the house.
+We now have a mudroom and a place to store all of the nasty shoes that I do not want to be tracked in the house.

 17. Don’t Be Afraid of Your Animals

-When we first started homesteading, we didn’t mean to.
+When we first started homesteading, we didn’t plan on having a lot of animals.
 We actually just wanted a few chickens for the eggs and a large garden.